ahmadjamalkta/inet-showcases/visualizer/mobility/doc/index.rst

 .. video:: NoFeatures_v0620.m4v
    :width: 698

-It is difficult to track the nodes, because they are moving randomly and quite fast.
-In our next experiment, we enable movement trails, velocity vectors and orientation arcs.
+It is difficult to track the nodes because they are moving randomly and quite fast.
+In our next experiment, we enable movement trails, velocity vectors, and orientation arcs.
 We expect that nodes can be tracked easier.

 .. literalinclude:: ../omnetpp.ini